dimanikulin/fva/FVADocMD/LEARNT_AS_DEV.md

 ## You will learn - documentation chapter
-* how to document the C++ code using Doxygen markdown and build documentation basing on Doxygen markdown;
-* how to buuld and release the documentation;
+* how to buuld and release the documentation using GitHub;
-* how to release the product;
+* how to release the product using GitHub;
-* how to configure Doxygen;

 ## You will learn - code checks chapter
 * how to use Python to create code checks;